 The WHF is a £150million fund administered by AWS across England, Wales and Scotland, primarily designed to address some of these issues by incentivising the installation of affordable heating solutions in fuel poor households who do not use mains gas as their primary heating fuel.
 It is envisaged that the fund will be used to supplement local strategic plans and other funds available.

-The fund is being administered over three bidding rounds.
-Awards made in the first round of bidding were communicated in October 2017 and amounted to £33m delivering 9,000 measures to fuel poor households.
+The fund is being administered over a number of rounds.
+Awards made to date amount to in excess of c.£60m and are expected to deliver c.16,000 measures to fuel poor households.

 The fund is split into three broad categories:

 To maximise the impact of the WHF, all properties are expected to be insulated to the recommended industry standards and bidders and their partners are encouraged to seek additional funding to ensure these standards are met.
 The aims of the fund are to reduce bills, increase comfort in non-gas fuel poor households, and improve health outcomes for some of the most severe levels of fuel poverty.

 Further information about the bid process and the requirements for a successful bid can be found within the relevant tabs on this website.